uxlfoundation/oneapi-construction-kit/doc/developer-guide.md

 #### Compiling oneAPI Construction Kit without LLVM on Windows

 The `clc` offline compiler, which includes LLVM, must be provided.
-The build `clc` follow the [guide](#compiling-the-oneapi-construction-kit-on-windows) above, the `%ONEAPI_CON_KIT_INSTALL%` variable specifies the path to the root of this install.
+To build `clc` follow the [guide](#compiling-oneapi-construction-kit-on-windows) above, the `%ONEAPI_CON_KIT_INSTALL%` variable specifies the path to the root of this install.

 The configure the oneAPI Construction Kit build without LLVM run the following command from the root of the oneAPI Construction Kit repository.